clarkx/Lumiere-for-2.79/README.md

 Wiki : https://github.com/clarkx/Lumiere/wiki

 Changelog :
+Ver 0.71 :
+- Update constraints :
+  - An empty was created with each light for the contraints ("G" : Orbit mode), which was painful to delete.
+No more empty !

+****
 Ver 0.70 :
 - Update UI :
   - Add a selection widget.
 The switch turns red to show you what light was selected.